danielkinguk/draft-rrk-cats-flexmedia-usecase/draft-rrk-cats-flexmedia-usecase-00.md

 * Clients:
 Media playback applications are designed to request and ingest flexible media content.

+* Edge Computing:
+Edge computing is a computing pattern that moves computing infrastructures, i.e, servers, away from centralized data centers and instead places it close to the end users for low latency communication.

+* Network Edge:
+The network edge is an architectural demarcation point used to identify physical locations where the corporate network connects to third-party networks.

 * Objects:
 Assets that are used to make a piece of content.